Vanessa loves horror themed things and has located the best places to go if you really want the pants scared off you.

 - Lizzie Borden House, Massachusetts, USA: Andrew and Abbey Borden were brutally murdered.
 Their daughter was under suspicion of the gruesome killing however she was found not guilty.
 The house they lived in offers an overnight stay where you are served the same breakfast they ate the day they died in 1892.

-Mother of Movies and Series Reviews (author) from Moreton Bay, Queensland on September 20, 2017:
+Movie Whisperer (author) from Moreton Bay, Queensland on September 20, 2017:

 It's extremely exciting Cedric, I'll be attending this year's Fright Night again as last year's was so much fun.